 “It is well known that many state taxes are relatively inefficient, but the challenge on the eve of the Australian Government’s Budget announcement on 25 October, is to consider whether the tax system across the Commonwealth is efficient, equitable and sustainable.”

-The modelling suggests that dumping the Government’s controversial plan for so-called ‘Stage 3’ tax cuts - due to come into effect in July 2024 and forecast by the Parliamentary Budget Office to cost about $30.5 billion annually by 2031 – would raise enough Commonwealth revenue to help the states eliminate stamp duties on housing transfers.
+The modelling suggests that dumping the Government’s controversial plan for so-called ‘Stage 3’ tax cuts - due to come into effect in July 2024 and forecast by the to cost about $30.5 billion annually by 2031 – would raise enough Commonwealth revenue to help the states eliminate stamp duties on housing transfers.

-The researchers determined these are the most damaging to the Australian economy among all the property transfer duties the Government collects.
+The researchers determined these are the to the Australian economy among all the property transfer duties the Government collects.
 Eliminating insurance duties, and the remaining share of property transfer duties on commercial, industrial and retail property, could then be funded via a modest rise in GST.